pavel-2020/devextreme-documentation/concepts/05 Widgets/TreeList/45 Scrolling/Scrolling.md

-Scrolling enables a user to browse data that lies outside the widget's viewport.
+Scrolling enables a user to browse data that lies outside the UI component's viewport.
 The following scrolling modes are available in the **TreeList**:

 - **Standard**
 Loads all rows simultaneously.